 They smell so good while baking I couldn’t wait to get them out of the oven.
 The puff pastry bakes up light, airy and crispy, and the cinnamon and sugar mixture envelops the apple slices.

 Preparing the Apple Slices

-Other good knives for slicing apples are the 5" Petite Santoku or 4" Paring Knife.
+Another good knife for slicing apples is the 5" Petite Santoku.

 The apple slices can be microwaved or sautéed in butter to soften them a bit before laying them onto the pastry.

 How To Make Apple Roses